-However, this is a list of the best gym exercises, not the best exercises for every muscle.
+However, it is a list of the best gym exercises, not the best exercises for each muscle.

-It's helpful to know which exercises are best for each muscle group.
+It is useful to know which are the best exercises for each muscle group.

 So if any muscle group does not follow the rest, you know how to resolve the situation.

-Now that you know what the best weight training exercises are, what are the best exercises for each muscle?
+Now that you know what the best bodybuilding exercises are, what are the best exercises for each muscle?

-Which exercises should you bet more if your back isn't having the development you wanted?
+Which exercises should you bet more on if your back is not developing as you wanted?